June 24, 2022

 Condensation occurs when there’s more water vapor (the invisible, gaseous phase of water) than the air can hold.
-When the water vapor is cooled off or compressed to its saturation limit—at which point the vapor’s molecular density reaches it maximum threshold—it turns into liquid.
+When the water vapor is cooled off or compressed to its saturation limit—at which point the vapor’s molecular density reaches its maximum threshold—it turns into liquid.
 Warm air can hold more moisture, but as it cools it reaches its saturation limit and water droplets form.
-While not a problem on the grass or your car (once you wipe the water away), condensation on metal panels CAN be a problem.
+While not a problem on the grass or your car (once you wipe the water away), condensation on metal panels CAN be a problem for your customers.
 The good news is there’s a simple solution.

-High interior humidity—a common cause of condensation in metal buildings—can result from heating and air conditioning systems, how you use your building, gas-fired heating components, improper construction techniques, or even human respiration, as these all give off moisture vapor.
+High interior humidity—a common cause of condensation in metal buildings—can result from heating and air conditioning systems, how the building is used, gas-fired heating components, improper construction techniques or even human respiration, as these all give off moisture vapor.

 If there is an abundance of condensation, water droplets will form and can cause damage.
 In metal buildings, there are a few possible consequences of trapped moisture in wall and roof systems:

-Note: The probability of significant problems will depend on thelocation and you of your building.
+Note: The probability of significant problems will depend on the location and usage of your customer’s building.

 Traditionally, condensation is managed by insulating the metal roof so that the panel temperature never reaches the dew point.
 This is often accomplished using vinyl-backed fiberglass insulation to prevent humid air from coming into contact with the cooler metal roof (which may be at or below the dew point).
-If you are heating or cooling a building, adding insulation would certainly be an idea worth consideration.
-But what about buildings that aren’t heated or cooled?
-If you don’t want to install vinyl-backed insulation, what other options do you have?
+If your customers are heating or cooling their building, adding insulation is certainly worth consideration.
+If they aren’t, there is another option to consider besides the installation of vinyl-backed insulation.